-Fresh vegetables and good quality pellets (I personally recommend ones with Vitamin C) should make up the remaining 20% of the daily diet.
-Fresh wet Grass that had not been sprayed with chemicals is one of the best green foods for guinea pigs.
-Clean fresh water should be available at all times usually from a water bottle otherwise heavy water bowl.
+Fresh vegetables and good quality pellets (I personally recommend ones with Vitamin C, we use Topflite Super Premium Rabbit and Guinea Pig Nuggets) should make up the remaining 20% of the daily diet.
+Fresh wet grass that had not been sprayed with chemicals is one of the best green foods for guinea pigs and counts as a vege.
+Fresh grass varies in quality over the course of a year, especially in its water and nutrient content.
+Introduce fresh grass gradually on an unaccustomed gut and do not feed clippings from the lawn.
+Clean water should be available at all times usually from a water bottle otherwise heavy water bowl, about 100-300mls.
 Veges, fruit and grass needs to be discarded if it has been sitting around for a few hours.

+Guinea pigs are social companion animals that require daily interaction.
 They communicate by making various sounds that have different meanings and "popcorn," or jump in the air, when happy.

 Chew on objects to maintain all their teeth, which grow continuously.

 Guinea pigs need their nails clipped approximately every three months.